AndrewSwerlick/Referee/README.md

 Custom Authorizers
 -------------------
 To create a custom authorizer, all you have to do is inherit from the class IAuthorizer.
-For example let's create an authorizer that only allows users who's name starts with "A" to perform the action.
+For example let's create an authorizer that only allows users whos name starts with "A" to perform the action.

 	public class StartsWithA : IActivityAuthorizer
     {